 Before registering you must resolve any prerequisites and/or permission requirements.

-If planning on taking a math class, you must first take the ALEKS placement test and achieve the minimum scores.
+NOTE: If planning on taking a math class, you must first take the ALEKS placement test and achieve the minimum scores.
 For more information, contact the FAU Testing Center.

 DUAL ENROLLMENT (Early Admission) - FAU early admission program website